airbytehq/airbyte/docs/integrations/sources/xero.md

 **For Airbyte Open Source:**

+There is two currently supported ways to authenticate with Xero:

+For the bearer token strategy, please follow [instruction](https://developer.xero.com/documentation/guides/oauth2/pkce-flow/) to obtain all requirements:
+- Client ID

-Please follow [instruction](https://developer.xero.com/documentation/guides/oauth2/auth-flow/) to obtain all requirements:
+For the OAuth client credentials, please follow [instructions](https://developer.xero.com/documentation/guides/oauth2/custom-connections) to obtain all requirements:
 - Client ID
 - Client Secret

 <!-- /env:oss -->

 ## Setup guide